JoaoFPortugal/SEC/README.md

 ## To-do

-- Improve `documentation/Methodology.md`
-  - Prof: Use key stores (Java has this) instead of plain text to store the keys, because in key stores we can sign them.
 - Prof: Using the CC to cipher everything requires entering the PIN many times, try to mitigate this.
 Eg. Generate new key pair that is signed with the CC).
 But the `transferGood` method must be necessarily ciphered with the CC.